Dáithí Ó Conaill: Sides with Provisional IRA

 In an interview with Mary Holland on London Weekend Television's Weekend World on 17 November 1974, Ó Conaill claimed there would be an escalation of IRA violence.
 Four days later on 21 November the IRA detonated bombs in two pubs in Birmingham, killing 21 civilians.
 This was not what Ó Conaill had intended, as the Provisional IRA leadership did not endorse indiscriminate bombing in England.
 The interview and the attacks led to the introduction of the Prevention of Terrorism Act in the United Kingdom.
 The interview prompted hostile questions in the Parliament of the United Kingdom.

 Although Ó Conaill was on the run for much of the early 1970s, he managed to make some public appearances.
 In 1973, he gave the oration at the Easter Rising commemoration in Belfast, and the following year he spoke at the funeral of IRA hunger striker Michael Gaughan in Ballina.

 While on the run he was prominent in arranging the Feakle talks with Protestant clergymen in December 1974.
 In 1975 Ó Conaill was regularly consulted by Republican representatives who negotiated a truce with British representatives, including Ruairí Ó Brádaigh and Billy McKee, but he did not meet with the British representatives.

 Ó Conaill was Officer Commanding (O/C) of the IRA Southern Command for much of the early 1970s until his arrest in July 1975.
 (He was replaced by Pat Doherty).
 He was found guilty of IRA membership and imprisoned in Portlaoise Prison, where in 1977 he was one of 20 men who took part in a 47-day hunger strike in protest at conditions in the jail.
+Although the hunger strike ended in failure it is said to have contributed to the fall of the ruling Irish government.